Rizwan-cloud/-DAP_OTT_Rizwan/README.md

-Please use the code given in the zip/rar file.
-As the individual codes uploaded on the repository of our team members might not follow the sequence and have the entirety in the flow of code to be able to be executable.
+Please use the code given in the zip/rar file as only that is the complete code.
+As the individual codes uploaded in my repository might not follow the sequence and have the entirety in the flow of code to be able to be executable.
+Postgres PGadmin Username/password: admin (This is the default)